 #4: Sparkling Wine

 If you are making bubbly outside of Champagne, France (be it Argentina, Tasmania, California or even Minnesota) the correct term is “Sparkling Wine.”
-Many times these are made in the traditional method of Champagne, but occasionally from the Charmant process, which is also how Prosecco is produced (the Charmant process, in a nutshell, is a second fermentation in a large tank instead of in the bottle).
+Many times these are made in the traditional method of Champagne, but occasionally from the Charmat process, which is also how Prosecco is produced (the Charmat process, in a nutshell, is a second fermentation in a large tank instead of in the bottle).

 Other terms to know: